By Katie Wilson

 Miniature glassware might look cute, but it’s a big no no when it comes to drinking wine – and you could be ruining an expensive bottle of vino by not serving it in the right glass.

 ‘The bigger the glass the better for wine, as it gives the same feeling as being decanted,’ says Ellena.

 ‘Crystal is better as it’s stronger than glass and thinner, so there is less interference between your lips and the glass.’

-Did you know how you hold your glass is also important?
-Ellena recommends holding the stem rather than the bowl of the glass, as you don’t want to warm a cold wine up with your hands.
+How you hold your glass is also important.
+Ellena recommends the stem rather than the bowl of the glass, as you don’t want to warm a cold wine up with your hands.